mjstephens/GourdPool/README.md

 ----
 ![](Demo/gourdPoolDemoGif.gif)

-The yellow cubes are instantiated, allocating memory for each instance.
-The blue cubes are identical prefabs (with a color change at runtime) - but, the blue cubes are _reused instances of previously spawned objects_.
-Spawning is identical; the same call to _GourdPool.Pooled_.
+Yellow indicates an object is freshly instantiated, allocating memory for each instance.
+The blue cubes are identical prefabs (with a color change at runtime) - but, the blue color indicates the objects are _reused instances of previously spawned objects_.
+The spawning logic is an identical call to _GourdPool.Pooled_, but GourdPool recognizes when there are available instances in a pool and prioritizes their reuse over instantiating new objects.
+No extra logic necessary.

 ----

-**Returning Objects to Pools**
+### Returning Objects to Pools

 It's important to remember that when you're dealing with pooled objects, you should _disable_ rather than _destroy_ them.
 GourdPool automatically hooks into the OnDisable() callback of pooled objects, so you don't need to worry about manually managing the pool references.
 Just call: